Triund Hill – A Window to The Dhauladhar Mountain Range

 - If you are looking for accommodation in Mcleodganj, you will get plenty of good budget hotels under Rs.
 1000 on OYO Rooms.

 - If you are planning to stay on Triund hill on your own, then you will have to carry your own tent with you along with a good sleeping bag.
-You may check them out at the end of this post.

 - If you are planning to book the trek with an operator, then they would arrange everything for you up there.